tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 > **Info:** See [HPC Documentation](https://hpc.tu-berlin.de/doku.php?id=hpc:hardware:beegfs) for information about the filesystem.

-Set up a temporary directory on `/scratch` for having more space for temporary files.
+Set up a temporary directory on `/scratch` to have more space for temporary files.
 Then add the `TMPDIR` environment variable to your `.bashrc` so that singularity uses this directory for temporary files.
-These can get quite large, because singularity uses it for extracting the image and running the container.
+These can get quite large as singularity uses them to extract the image and run the container.

 ```sh
 mkdir <username>/tmp